OpenEx-Platform/docs/docs/usage/scenarios_and_simulations.md

 # Scenarios and Simulations

-!!! tip "Under construction"

-    We are doing our best to complete this page.
-If you want to participate, don't hesitate to join the [Filigran Community on Slack](https://community.filigran.io) or submit your pull request on the [Github doc repository](https://github.com/OpenBAS-Platform/docs).

-In OpenBAS, the core concept to simulate attacks is based on the duo Scenario & Simulation.
+In OpenBAS, the core concept to simulate attacks is based on the duo [Scenario](scenario.md) & [Simulation](simulation.md).

 ## Scenarios

-Scenario allows to translate a threat context, like an attack or even a threat actor, into a meaningful chronology of events (called injects), technical or not.
-This chronology of events can be detailed with associated documents or media articles to also simulate the environment around these events.
+Scenario enable to translate a threat context, such as an attack or even a threat actor, into a meaningful sequence of events (referred to as [injects](injects.md)), which can be technical or non-technical.
+This chronology of events can be enriched with associated documents or media articles to simulate the environment surrounding them.

-In Scenarios, you also define who is playing, either actual people (called Players) or endpoints (called Assets).
-They will be targets of the events representing the threat.
+Within Scenarios, you also specify who participates, whether actual people (referred to as [Players](teams_and_players_and_organizations.md)) or endpoints (referred to as [Assets](assets.md)).
+They will be the targets of the events representing the threat.

-In order to translate real threat into Scenario, it is possible to create them from OpenCTI data, like Reports.
+In order to translate real threats into Scenarios, it is possible to create them from OpenCTI data, such as Reports.

 ## Simulations

-If a Scenario represents threat context translated into meaningful events, a Simulation is the mean to evaluate your security posture against this threat context.
+If a Scenario translates threat context into meaningful events, a Simulation serves as a means to evaluate your security posture against this threat context.

-Simulating a Scenario with reccurence allows you to evaluate your security posture over time against a threat context, and because Simulations are always related to their parent Scenario, even if it evolved, you will be able to:
+By simulating a scenario with recurrence, you can evaluate your security posture over time in response to a threat context.
+Since simulations are always linked to their parent scenario, even if it evolves, you can:
-- evaluate your risk facing evolving threats.
+- assess your risk against evolving threats,
-- evaluate the impact of your security governance against your most relevant threats.
+- evaluate the effectiveness of your security governance in addressing your most relevant threats.

 <!-- Here a screenshot of a Scenario with multiple Simulations with different results percentage -->